confluentinc/tutorials/python-connectors/tech-details.md

 ### Filtering out a message

-To filter out a message, the python transform can return `None`.
+To filter out a message, the Python transform can return `None`.

 ### Config properties

 - `<transform.prefix>.type` must be `io.confluent.pytools.PyConnectSmt`
-- `<transform.prefix>.scripts.dir`: the directory where the python scripts reside.
+- `<transform.prefix>.scripts.dir`: the directory where the Python scripts reside.
-- `<transform.prefix>.working.dir`: optional, the directory where to build the python virtual environment.
+- `<transform.prefix>.working.dir`: optional, the directory where to build the Python virtual environment.
 If not passed, the scripts directory will be used.
 - `<transform.prefix>.entry.point`: Python entry point for the transform.
-See details on python entry points below.
+See details on Python entry points below.
 - `<transform.prefix>.init.method`: optional, method called once by the SMT when it initializes the transform.
-- `<transform.prefix>.private.settings`: String passed to the python script.
+- `<transform.prefix>.private.settings`: String passed to the Python script.
 Can be used to put settings in JSON format; eg. `"{\"conf1\":\"value1\", \"conf2\":\"value2\"}"`.
-- `<transform.prefix>.offline.installation.dir`: optional, the directory containing wheel/python packages for offline installation of the packages in the virtual environment.
+- `<transform.prefix>.offline.installation.dir`: optional, the directory containing wheel/Python packages for offline installation of the packages in the virtual environment.

-**Note on python entry points**
+**Note on Python entry points**

-The format for the python entry points is driven by the way pemja works and the organization of python scripts inside the user modules.
+The format for the Python entry points is driven by the way pemja works and the organization of Python scripts inside the user modules.

 If the module doesn't have sub-modules, we'll import and call it this way:
 ```java